 (618) 437-5321 ext.
 1351

-The Land of Lincoln AmeriCorps Statewide program is part of the national service initiative signed into law by President Bill Clinton and administered through state governments.
+The Land of Lincoln AmeriCorps program at Rend Lake College is part of the national service initiative signed into law by President Bill Clinton and administered through state governments.
 The Illinois Commission on Community Service and Volunteerism serves as the state’s lead agency to administer AmeriCorps.
 The Commission operates under the Illinois Department of Public Health.
-Through AmeriCorps, individuals of all ages and backgrounds address the state’s education, public safety, human, and environmental needs through service.
-Rend Lake College members provide literacy tutoring for pre-K through grade 8 students in local schools.
+Through AmeriCorps, individuals of all ages and backgrounds address the state’s education, human, and environmental needs through service.
+Land of Lincoln AmeriCorps members provide literacy tutoring for pre-K through grade 8 students in local schools.
+Members also serve with environmental agencies to help educate their community about environmental stewardship as well as maintain and restoring wild areas in Southern Illinois.
+While some members also serve in non-for profit agency’s to help those in their community who are struggling with homelessness and poverty.
 In return, members receive a living allowance and education award to help finance their college education or vocational training, or pay back student loans after successful completion of service.

 19 S. LaSalle